 It’s unclear why more kids of this age are dying by suicide.

 But it does fit into a trend of more suicides among the general population.
-The overall suicide rate in the United States increased by 24 percent between 1999 and 2014.
+The overall suicide rate in the United States increased by

 Among young people, researchers have suggested that social media, cyberbullying, and earlier puberty might be responsible for the increase.

 But the reasons a person might attempt to harm themselves are complex — mental health, family history, race, gender, sexual orientation, and even geography all play a role.

 And the warning signs might look a little different in middle school than in high school.

 First, younger kids who died by suicide are more likely to have been diagnosed with attention deficit disorders than depression, according to a study that came out in September.